 Although the exact date of this meeting is not recorded, we know that it took place in May 1933—80 years ago this month!
 Below, Thakur performs rāga bhairavi.

 The son of an Indian Brahman and a French singer, Korla Pandit (born John Roland Redd, 1921–98) performed on Hammond organ and piano on Los Angeles television three times a week from 1949 to 1951.
 In every program he wore a suit and tie and a bejewelled turban, and he never spoke.

 While he fulfilled, perpetrated, and even helped to form stereotypes of the mystical, exotic, Indian Other, Pandit interpreted and manipulated these notions to assert his ideas and beliefs about the essential union of East and West and the universality of spiritual experience.

 This according to “Korla Pandit: Music, exoticism, and mysticism” by Timothy D. Taylor, an essay included in Widening the horizon: Exoticism in post-war popular music (Bloomington: Indiana University Press, 1999).
-Above, Pandit with Parmahansa Yogananda, a fellow universalist; below, a 1951 performance of one of his trademark pieces, the traditional Greek song Μισιρλού (Misirlou).
+Below, a 1951 performance of one of his trademark pieces, the traditional Greek song Μισιρλού (Misirlou).

 The main entrance to the New York Public Library for the Performing Arts’s exhibition Lou Reed: Caught between the twisted stars opens up on Lincoln Plaza, directly adjacent to the The Metropolitan Opera house.
 On a sunny day, the Met’s … Continue reading →

 Seven strings/Сім струн (dedicated to Uncle Michael)* For thee, O Ukraine, O our mother unfortunate, bound, The first string I touch is for thee.
 The string will vibrate with a quiet yet deep solemn sound, The song from my heart … Continue reading →